BrunoPinos/FormationDataAnalyst/README.md

 Skills acquired:

--Data manipulation in Python
+-Data manipulation in R and Python

--Relational algebra in Python
+-Relational algebra in R and Python

 -Learn about the Data Science libraries